 Advanced testing and analysis

-Mayo Clinic pathologists are known for their expertise in analyzing and diagnosing rare tumors.
-Pathologists examine biopsy samples to determine what types of cells are involved in the tumor and whether the cells are noncancerous (benign) or cancerous (malignant).
-Your doctor uses this information to put together a treatment plan that's best for you and the most effective option for treating your tumor.
+Mayo Clinic pathologists have expertise in analyzing and diagnosing rare tumors.
+Pathologists examine cell samples to determine what types of cells are involved in the tumor and whether they're noncancerous (benign) or cancerous (malignant).
+Your doctor uses this information to put together an appropriate treatment plan for you that can effectively treat your tumor.

 Personalized treatment options

-Which treatment is best for your ameloblastoma depends on several factors.
-Your doctors will consider your tumor's size and location, as well as the type and appearance of the cells involved.
+The appropriate treatment for your ameloblastoma depends on many factors.
+Your Mayo Clinic doctors will consider your tumor's size and location, and the type and appearance of the cells involved.
 Your treatment team also considers your treatment goals and your personal preferences when making a treatment recommendation.

-- Supportive care.
-A variety of professionals will work with you to help you maintain your quality of life during and after treatment for ameloblastoma.
-At Mayo Clinic, these professionals may include dietitians, speech therapists, swallowing therapists, physical therapists, and specialists who make artificial replacements for missing teeth or other damaged natural structures in the mouth (prosthodontists).
+At Mayo Clinic, a variety of professionals will work with you to help you maintain your quality of life during and after ameloblastoma treatment.
+This team may include dietitians, speech therapists, swallowing therapists, physical therapists, and specialists who make artificial replacements for missing teeth or other damaged natural structures in the mouth (prosthodontists).

 Expertise and rankings

 Ameloblastoma is a rare tumor.
-Mayo Clinic doctors have experience treating many cases of ameloblastoma.
+Mayo Clinic doctors have experience treating more than 150 people with ameloblastoma each year.